The Rail Mall: Stores and services

-The Rail Mall has a Cold Storage, a cat café, The Coffee Bean & Tea Leaf (24-hours), Popeyes (24-hours), Guzman y Gomez, Starbucks, Subway, and a Toast Box along with some restaurants of local and international cuisines as well as tuition agencies.
+The Rail Mall has a Cold Storage, The Coffee Bean & Tea Leaf (24-hours), Popeyes (24-hours), Guzman y Gomez, Starbucks, Subway, and a Toast Box along with some restaurants of local and international cuisines as well as tuition agencies.

 Mural

 The Rail Mall has a wall mural on its entrance, it features the last wild tiger shot in October 1930, gambier and pepper plantations, and the number 6543 to represent the last KTM train and locomotive (YDM-4) to enter Singapore through the old railway station.
 Yip Yew Chong stated that the mural was to, "educate the young and create the nostalgic feel for the elders".